20+ step Shopify SEO checklist: roadmap to your store's high rankings

 If you need duplicate content in some cases, you can use a canonical tag.
 The way it works is you insert a rel=”canonical” code into your theme code, and search engines will know which page they should prioritize.

-In case coding isn’t your strong point, you can get a third-party app like the Canonical Tag URL Wizard.
+In case coding isn’t your strong point, you can get a third-party app like the Canonical Tag URL Wizard to help you out.

 Off-page SEO tasks